1. What is Oracle and what are its different editions?

 Answer: An Oracle database contains one or more logical storage units called tablespaces.
 These tablespaces collectively store whole data of databases and each tablespace in Oracle database consists of one or more files called datafiles.
-These datafiles are physical structure that confirm with the operating system in which Oracle is running (Top 50 Oracle Interview Questions and Answers pdf).
+These datafiles are a physical structure that confirms with the operating system in which Oracle is running.

-18. What is the difference between hot backup and cold backup in Oracle?
-Tell about their benefits also.
+18. What is the difference between a hot backup and cold backup in Oracle?
+Tell about their benefits also?

-Answer: Hot backup (Online Backup): A hot backup is also known as online backup because it is done while the database is active.
-Some sites can not shut down their database while making a backup copy, they are used for 24 hour a day, 7 days a week.
+Answer: Hot backup (Online Backup): A hot backup is also known as an online backup because it is done while the database is active.
+Some sites can not shut down their database while making a backup copy, they are used for 24 hours a day, 7 days a week.

-Cold backup (Offline Backup): A cold backup is also known as offline backup because it is done while the database has been shutdown using the SHUTDOWN normal command.
-If the database is suddenly shutdown with a uncertain condition it should be restarted with RESTRICT mode and then shutdown with NORMAL option.
+Cold backup (Offline Backup): A cold backup is also known as an offline backup because it is done while the database has been shut down using the SHUTDOWN normal command.
+If the database is suddenly shutdown with an uncertain condition it should be restarted with RESTRICT mode and then shut down with NORMAL option.

 19. What is the difference between pre-select and pre-query?